Skip to main content

 • Switching comes with cash bonuses of up to $4,000 - that could buy you a vacation!

-What happens if you can't pay your mortgage in Canada?
+What happens when you can't pay your mortgage?

 In today's economic climate of rising interest rates and increasing living costs, meeting mortgage obligations has become a harsh reality for many.
-A report by Mortgage Professionals Canada (MPC) reveals that one in 10 Canadians struggle to make their mortgage payments.
+In Ontario alone, over 11,000 mortgages recorded a missed payment in the last three months of 2024 — nearly triple the number seen during the same period in 2022.

 • Damage to credit score: Your lender reports each missed mortgage payment to credit bureaus, causing your credit score to decline.
 A lower credit score significantly hinders your ability to obtain credit in the future, whether it's for credit cards, personal loans, or even renting an apartment.
 Even if a lender approves your credit despite a lower score, they likely charge you higher interest rates due to the increased risk they perceive.

-• Legal actions: Continued missed payments can result in a default mortgage that triggers the “acceleration clause,” a provision in your mortgage agreement that allows the lender to demand immediate payment of the remaining mortgage balance.
-If you cannot satisfy this demand, the lender may initiate legal proceedings like wage garnishments.
-Under this legal discourse, your lender obtains a court order requiring your employer to deduct a set amount from your paycheck to satisfy the debt.
+• Legal actions: Multiple missed payments can trigger the “acceleration clause” in your mortgage contract, allowing your lender to demand immediate payment of the remaining mortgage balance.
+If you can’t pay, they may begin legal proceedings, including wage garnishment, where a court orders your employer to withhold a portion of your paycheck to repay the debt.

 Also read: Can your mortgage lender force you to sell your home?